 You can also make use of social media monitoring tools to help with identifying and tracking key influencers in attendance.
 This is a great way to effectively build desired relationships with them and make sure your brand has a presence in locations where they hang out.

 Reading industry publications and blogs may be a slightly more old school way of researching industry conferences, but it works just as well.
 For those working in Marketing, we previously created a list of our personal favourite magazines, blogs and conferences to start off with.

 On the day of the industry conference, it’s important to listen to conversations taking place about the show online so that you can successful insert yourselves into the discussions.
 This helps your brand remain relevant.
-You’ll quickly be able to spot if there’s a particular keynote happening that’s creating a lot of buzz and can check it out.
-Perhaps the speaker is trending, or maybe it’s the theme of the talk.
-Either way, such insights will help you optimize your future industry conference strategies.
+You'll quickly be able to spot if there's a particular keynote happening that’s creating a lot of buzz and can check it out.
+Perhaps the speaker is trending, or maybe it's the theme of the talk.
+Either way, such insights will help you optimise your future industry conference strategies.